 That is a central theme of Beha’alotecha.
 Until now we have seen the outer Moses, worker of miracles, mouthpiece of the Divine Word, unafraid to confront Pharaoh on the one hand, his own people on the other, the man who shattered the Tablets engraved by God Himself and who challenged Him to forgive His people, “and if not, blot me out of the book You have written” (Ex.
 32:32).
 This is the public Moses, a figure of heroic strength.
 In Soloveitchik terminology, it is Moses I.

 In Beha’alotecha we see Moses II, the lonely man of faith.
 It is a very different picture.
 In the first scene we see him break down.
 The people are complaining again about the food.
 They have manna but no meat.
 They engage in false nostalgia:

-“How we remember the fish that we used to eat in Egypt for free!
-And the cucumbers, melons, leeks, onions, and garlic!”Num.
+“We remember the fish we ate in Egypt at no cost, the cucumbers, and the melons, and the leeks, and the onions, and the garlic!”Num.
 11:5

 This is one act of ingratitude too many for Moses, who gives voice to deep despair: